moth-quantum/quantum-audio/README.md

   - Improved organisation of code for Readability and Modularity
   - Key Information of Original Audio is preserved at Encoding, making the Encoding and Decoding operations independent.

-- **Lisence Change:**
+- **License Change:**

-  - The Lisence is updated from **MIT** to **Apache 2.0**
+  - The License is updated from **MIT** to **Apache 2.0**

 ### Migration Guide
-If you're transitioning from the previous version, please check the [Migration Guide](MIGRATION.md) for an overview on the package usability.
+If you're transitioning from the previous version, please check the [Migration Guide](MIGRATION.md) for an overview of the package usability.

 ##  🪄 Installation <a id="installation"></a>
-To install Quantum Audio Package, you can use ```pip``` (comes with Python) which installs it from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
-Run the following command in terminal or command prompt:
+To install the Quantum Audio Package, you can use ```pip``` (which comes with Python) which installs it from [PyPI](https://pypi.org/project/quantumaudio/) package manager.
+Run the following command in Terminal or Command Prompt:
 ```
 pip install quantumaudio
 ```
-For local installation by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), navigate to the cloned directory in terminal or command prompt and run:<br>
+For local installation by [cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), navigate to the cloned directory in Terminal or Command Prompt and run:<br>
 ```pip install .``` or  ```pip install -r requirements.txt``` <br>

 > [!Note]